DocileMango/CTF-Write-ups/HACK@AC 2024/hack-me/ReadMe.md

 From here, we are gonna try to crack the key using aircrack and the MAC Address of TP-Link:
 ![](./images/image4.png)

-Using rockyou.txt as a wordlist, this is the result of the bruteforce:
+Using rockyou.txt as a wordlist, this is the result of the brute force:
 ![](./images/image5.png)

-Using this key, we right click on any packet with 802.11 protocol, and we go to Protocol Preferences -> IEE 802.11 Wireless LANA -> Decryption keys and put this key:
+Using this key, we right-click on any packet with 802.11 protocol, and we go to Protocol Preferences -> IEE 802.11 Wireless LANA -> Decryption keys and put this key:
 ![](./images/image6.png)

-From here, I decided to filter by tcp and this is what we find:
+From here, I decided to filter by tcp and this is what we found:
 ![](./images/image7.png)

-We that there is a HTTP GET for flag.txt, I will follow this HTTP stream and this is what we get:
+We that there is an HTTP GET for flag.txt, I will follow this HTTP stream and this is what we get:
 ![](./images/image8.png)

 And there you have it, we got the flag: ACSI{0mGGGG!!!!_H0w_d1d_y0u_H@cK_mY_w1fI????}